-- All things fishing: Take Me Fishing
+- · All things fishing: Take Me Fishing

 - American Sportfishing Association

-- U.S. Fish and Wildlife Service
+- · U.S. Fish and Wildlife Service

-- Association of Fish and Wildlife Agencies

 - International Game Fish Association

-- U.S. Coast Guard's Boating Safety Division
+- · U.S. Coast Guard's Boating Safety Division

 - Leave No Trace

 - Video about ice fishing: YouTube

 - Minimizing fishing's impact on the environment: Seafood Watch

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
-Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information and resources visit Fishing Has No Boundaries.
+Always be sure to contact the ocation and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
+For more information and resources, visit Fishing Has No Boundaries, and learn about water safety for children with special needs.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider troop members' confidence on or around water.
+Swimming ability can greatly impact participant comfort in aquatic settings.
+Check in with families and help build progressive experiences or options to support participation.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Standard Safety Guidelines for general advice about expense.